Kathy is an avid gardener who loves to grow perennials and vegetables in her zone 5 Ontario gardens.

 Tomatoes are a popular vegetable plant to grow, and with good reason—they yield an amazing crop that can be harvested often throughout the season.
 They do take a bit more patience, but overall, tomato plants can be quite easy to take care of if you know what to watch out for.

-Tomatoes have a much longer growing season than most other garden vegetables; so plants should begin indoors, four to six weeks prior to your last frost date.
+Tomatoes have a much longer growing season than most other garden vegetables, so plants should begin indoors, four to six weeks before your last frost date.
 If not, your best choice is to purchase the plants themselves that will be ready to be planted once any possibility of frost is out of the way.

 Although they do grow faster in full sunlight, tomatoes are quite adaptable.
-As long as they do get at least a couple hours of sun, they will continue to flourish; they will just take a little longer to be ready for harvesting.
+As long as they do get at least a couple of hours of sun, they will continue to flourish; they will take a little longer to be ready for harvesting.

 Radishes are another newbie-friendly crop.
 They flourish in a more shaded area of your garden, and with regular watering radishes, will easily produce a continual crop, often as fast as within 30 days from planting.

-Another nice little bonus to including radishes in your garden is that they also work as a repellent for certain insects like cucumber beetles.
+Another nice little bonus to including radishes in your garden is that they also work as repellents for certain insects like cucumber beetles.

 Read more about other beneficial plant combinations in the vegetable garden in this helpful Vegetable Garden Companion Planting Guide.

 Potatoes are so easy to grow, they are almost a must-have in any beginner’s garden.
 They do take up a lot of room, but as long as you have allotted enough garden area for them to thrive, growing potatoes are darn near impossible to mess up.

 As with any plant, you need to monitor how much water your potatoes are getting.
 But with average rainfall and/or weekly watering, you can easily start harvesting a few “baby potatoes” to enjoy in about eight weeks.
-The nice thing with potatoes is that a very small amount of planting can yield a fair sized crop that can be harvested over the course of the growing season.
+The nice thing with potatoes is that a minimal amount of planting can yield a fair-sized crop that can be harvested over the course of the growing season.